even13/CV/README.md

 I enjoy choir singing, classical singing and reading fantasy novels.
 I am passionate about the natural world and science, and I love natural history museums (museums in general, too).
 I speak French and English.
-In my previous role I travelled around the world to gather and produce 3D scans of vertebrate skulls.
-I'm sure there's an example of that [somewhere](https://www.goswamilab.com/single-post/2018/09/05/A-Megaptera-Mission-Recipe-for-scanning-a-humpback-whale-skull) on the internet.